Rune-Status/zeruth-openosrs-android/README.md

 ## Running

+Download https://drive.google.com/file/d/1dO2MDPgnji4miunefqYw_yRlojTymERv/view?usp=sharing and place ```jagexcache``` in STORAGE/Downloads
+This contains the 207.4 cache and classes for reflection checks

 Due to the lack of keyboard support, The client will automatically login using supplied username and password in MainActivity
 As mentioned, touch points are way off so you will have to experiment with the top left of the view to get past welcome screen